the-useless-one/pywerview/README.md

     Subcommands:
       Available subcommands

-      {get-adobject,get-netuser,get-netgroup,get-netcomputer,get-netdomaincontroller,get-netfileserver,get-dfsshare,get-netou,get-netsite,get-netsubnet,get-netgpo,get-domainpolicy,get-gpttmpl,get-netgpogroup,find-gpocomputeradmin,find-gpolocation,get-netgroupmember,get-netsession,get-localdisks,get-netdomain,get-netshare,get-netloggedon,get-netlocalgroup,invoke-checklocaladminaccess,get-netprocess,get-userevent,invoke-userhunter,invoke-processhunter,invoke-eventhunter}
+      {get-adobject,get-objectacl,get-netuser,get-netgroup,get-netcomputer,get-netdomaincontroller,get-netfileserver,get-dfsshare,get-netou,get-netsite,get-netsubnet,get-netdomaintrust,get-netgpo,get-netpso,get-domainpolicy,get-gpttmpl,get-netgpogroup,find-gpocomputeradmin,find-gpolocation,get-netgroupmember,get-netsession,get-localdisks,get-netdomain,get-netshare,get-netloggedon,get-netlocalgroup,invoke-checklocaladminaccess,get-netprocess,get-userevent,invoke-userhunter,invoke-processhunter,invoke-eventhunter}
-        get-adobject        Takes a domain SID, samAccountName or name, and return the associated object
-        get-netuser         Queries information about a domain user get-netgroup        Get a list of all current domain groups, or a list of groups a domain user is member of get-netcomputer     Queries informations about domain computers
+        get-adobject        Takes a domain SID, samAccountName or name, and return the associated object get-objectacl       Takes a domain SID, samAccountName or name, and return the ACL of the associated object get-netuser         Queries information about a domain user get-netgroup        Get a list of all current domain groups, or a list of groups a domain user is member of get-netcomputer     Queries informations about domain computers
         get-netdomaincontroller
-                            Get a list of domain controllers for the given domain get-netfileserver   Return a list of file servers, extracted from the domain users' homeDirectory, scriptPath, and
-                            profilePath fields
-        get-dfsshare        Return a list of all fault tolerant distributed file systems for a given domain
-        get-netou           Get a list of all current OUs in the domain get-netsite         Get a list of all current sites in the domain get-netsubnet       Get a list of all current subnets in the domain get-netgpo          Get a list of all current GPOs in the domain get-domainpolicy    Returns the default domain or DC policy for the queried domain or DC
-        get-gpttmpl         Helper to parse a GptTmpl.inf policy file path into a custom object
-        get-netgpogroup     Parses all GPOs in the domain that set "Restricted Group" or "Groups.xml"
+                            Get a list of domain controllers for the given domain get-netfileserver   Return a list of file servers, extracted from the domain users' homeDirectory, scriptPath, and profilePath fields get-dfsshare        Return a list of all fault tolerant distributed file systems for a given domain get-netou           Get a list of all current OUs in the domain get-netsite         Get a list of all current sites in the domain get-netsubnet       Get a list of all current subnets in the domain get-netdomaintrust  Returns a list of all the trusts of the specified domain get-netgpo          Get a list of all current GPOs in the domain get-netpso          Get a list of all current PSOs in the domain get-domainpolicy    Returns the default domain or DC policy for the queried domain or DC get-gpttmpl         Helper to parse a GptTmpl.inf policy file path into a custom object get-netgpogroup     Parses all GPOs in the domain that set "Restricted Group" or "Groups.xml" find-gpocomputeradmin
-        find-gpocomputeradmin
-                            Takes a computer (or OU) and determine who has administrative access to it via GPO
-        find-gpolocation    Takes a username or a group name and determine the computers it has administrative access to via GPO get-netgroupmember  Return a list of members of a domain group get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of domain credentials)
-        get-localdisks      Queries a host to return a list of active disks on the host (you can use local credentials instead of domain credentials)
-        get-netdomain       Queries a host for available domains get-netshare        Queries a host to return a list of available shares on the host (you can use local credentials instead of domain credentials)
-        get-netloggedon     This function will execute the NetWkstaUserEnum RPC call to query a given host for actively logged on users
-        get-netlocalgroup   Gets a list of members of a local group on a machine, or returns every local group.
-You can use local credentials instead of domain credentials, however,
-                            domain credentials are needed to resolve domain SIDs. invoke-checklocaladminaccess
+                            Takes a computer (or OU) and determine who has administrative access to it via GPO find-gpolocation    Takes a username or a group name and determine the computers it has administrative access to via GPO get-netgroupmember  Return a list of members of a domain group get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of domain credentials) get-localdisks      Queries a host to return a list of active disks on the host (you can use local credentials instead of domain credentials) get-netdomain       Queries a host for available domains get-netshare        Queries a host to return a list of available shares on the host (you can use local credentials instead of domain credentials) get-netloggedon     This function will execute the NetWkstaUserEnum RPC call to query a given host for actively logged on users get-netlocalgroup   Gets a list of members of a local group on a machine, or returns every local group.
+You can use local credentials instead of domain credentials, however, domain credentials are needed to resolve domain SIDs.
+        invoke-checklocaladminaccess
-                            Checks if the given user has local admin access on the given host
-        get-netprocess      This function will execute the 'Select * from Win32_Process' WMI query to a given host for a list of executed process
-        get-userevent       This function will execute the 'Select * from Win32_Process' WMI query to a given host for a list of executed process
-        invoke-userhunter   Finds which machines domain users are logged into invoke-processhunter
+                            Checks if the given user has local admin access on the given host get-netprocess      This function will execute the 'Select * from Win32_Process' WMI query to a given host for a list of executed process get-userevent       This function will execute the 'Select * from Win32_Process' WMI query to a given host for a list of executed process invoke-userhunter   Finds which machines domain users are logged into invoke-processhunter
-                            Searches machines for processes with specific name, or ran by specific users
-        invoke-eventhunter  Searches machines for events with specific name, or ran by specific users
+                            Searches machines for processes with specific name, or ran by specific users invoke-eventhunter  Searches machines for events with specific name, or ran by specific users

 Take a look at the [wiki](https://github.com/the-useless-one/pywerview/wiki) to see a more detailed usage of every command.